jwright/escape/README.md

 cd escape
 ```

-3. Configure your questions at [escape/questions.yml](escape/questions.yml)
+3. Configure your welcome message, questions, answers, and code at [./configuration.yml](./configuration.yml)

 4. Run the application at the command line